CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

         contain no spaces.
     -   helper function names should match existing function and their parameters should be in the right format.
-    -   there should be no null or empty values in the translation file.
+    -   there should be no null or empty values in the translation table.

 -   The translation engine should stop if the translation table is invalidated in any way.
 This should not be configurable.